 A day in the life of a social worker

-Read about the day in the life of a social worker in North East Lincolnshire.
+Read about a day in the life of a social worker in North East Lincolnshire

 Start of the day

 My alarm goes off at 6am and I see my partner off to work, I then get ready and spend my time thinking about what the day ahead of me holds.
 I think about the children and families I have to see today, and what is on my to do list.
 I leave the house at about 7:45am, to arrive at the office just after 8am.

 I find myself a desk to sit at, and get my laptop turned on and logged on.
 I also turn my work mobile phone on to see if I have any missed calls or text messages from parents and/or professionals.
 I check through my emails once my laptop has turned on and look at Out of Hours to see if anything has happened on any of my cases during the evening.

 Since starting my job I have had two of my cases on Out of Hours.
 This has involved going out to see the parents to determine what further support they need in order to protect and look after their children.

 My meetings and visits usually start at about 9am.
 On this particular day I had a Child in Need meeting at 9am to discuss the plan for an unborn baby once they have been born.
 As a newly qualified Social Worker, I had support from my Case Supervisor who attended with me.
 This meeting involved discussing where the child would be living, and who would be supporting the parents with caring for the baby.

 I then had 3 Child in Need visits, which started at 10am and finished at 2pm.
 These visits lasted longer than planned as one of the parents needed additional support.

 Following my visits, I called my case supervisor to give her an update on my cases and discuss what actions we would take following these.
 I then went to a Children’s Centre and logged onto my laptop.
 I replied to some emails and booked two Child in Need meetings.
 I also made some telephone calls to parents and schools to share information I had received.
 Oh, and ate a quick sandwich!